-In some circumstances we will have to consider an allegation against an individual not directly employed by The Bushcraft Company where its disciplinary procedures do not fully apply, for example, agency staff provided by an employment agency or business.
-Whilst The Bushcraft Company are not the employer of staff, they should ensure allegations are dealt with properly (Latest version; Keeping Children Safe in Education).
-Decisions will need to be made within the Leadership Team as to whether it is appropriate to suspend the member of staff, or redeploy whilst they carry out their investigation, with the support of the Head of Safeguarding/DSL as needed.
+In some circumstances we will have to consider an allegation against an individual not directly employed by The Outdoor Education Group where its disciplinary procedures do not fully apply, for example, agency staff provided by an employment agency or business.
+Whilst The Outdoor Education Group are not the employer of staff, they should ensure allegations are dealt with properly (Keeping Children Safe in Education 2024).
+Decisions will need to be made within the Leadership Team as to whether it is appropriate to suspend the member of staff , or redeploy whilst they carry out their investigation, with the support of the Head of Safeguarding/DSL as needed.

-Dealing with the allegation Initial discussion
+Dealing with the allegation

+Initial discussion

-- If the allegation is against the Designated Senior Person or a senior member of staff, the Head Of Safeguarding will usually be the Case Manager (see above). - If the allegation is against another staff member, Head Office DSL and The Bushcraft Company Managing Director will usually be the Case Managers.
+- If the allegation is against the Designated Senior Person or a senior member of staff, the Head Of Safeguarding will usually be the Case Manager. - If the allegation is against another staff member, the Operations Manager (DDSL) usually be the Case Manager.
 The Group Managing Director will be kept informed throughout. - The Case Manager and Local Authority Designated Officer will discuss the nature, content and context of the allegation and agree what action will be taken.
-The Local Authority Designated Officer might want more information. - If the initial sharing of information leads to a conclusion that there should be no further action, both the Case Manager and the Local Authority Designated Officer should record it in their respective files and agree what to write, and who will do it, to the person against whom the allegation was made. - There should be an agreement about if any action should be taken against the person who made the allegation.
+The Local Authority Designated Officer might want more information. - If the initial sharing of information leads to a conclusion that there should be no further action, both the Case Manager and the Local Authority Designated Officer should record it in their respective records and agree what to write, and who will do it, to the person against whom the allegation was made.
+The Outdoor Education Group should inform Cognita HR of the LADOs guidance. - There should be an agreement about any action should be taken against the person who made the allegation.